itzdaimy/URL-tool/README.md

 - 🔍 Site Analyzing: Analyze the site.
 - ⏱️ Response Time: Track site response time.
 - 📎 Embed Copier: Copy embeds (to use in Discord, for example).
-- 🧼 Clean Layout: Automatically present site content in a cleaner format.
+- 🧼 Clean Layout: now in a cleaner format.
 - 🔁 Change Detection: Detect and log changes made to websites.

 ---